JrKraus/newsmartnotes-/README.md

 Preference
 This was the most difficult project I have ever worked on.
 It was also the project I learned the most from.
-I started planning out note smart note on March 6th.
+I started planning out a note smart note on March 6th.
 Then I started coding on March 15th.
 I started uploading to GitHub on March 31.
-I worked each week, pulled all-nighters to get this project done.
+I worked each week, pulling all-nighters to get this project done.
-I am very proud of this project flaws and all.
+I am very proud of this project, flaws and all.
-If you have any questions concerns email me at krausj@etsu.edu
+If you have any questions or concerns, email me at krausj@etsu.edu

-How to set up the note smart
+How to set up the Note Smart
-1. Got to the package manger command prompt and use command Update-Database
+1. Go to the package manager command prompt and use the command Update-Database
-2. You must create an account and login into the application
+2. You must create an account and log in to the application
 3. Create a notebook
 4. Create a note and some tags

 Accessibility and WCAG 2.1 AA
 •	Keyboard Navigation
-Most functionalities can be accessed using the keyboard the only feature I couldn’t figure out is the notes list.
-Theres skip links and focus indicators along with a logical tab order
+Most functionalities can be accessed using the keyboard, the only feature I couldn’t figure out is the notes list.
+There sare kip links and focus indicators along with a logical tab order
 •	Color contrast
 Tests and background are styled in such a way to meet the WCAG 2.1 AA standards to ensure readability.
 •	Accessible Forms